TGlock/G9/README.md

-# g9 - a minimal nodejs web framework #
+# g9 - a simple nodejs web framework #

 ## Minimal ##

-A minimal Node.js web framework written to learn and experiment.
+Written only to learn and experiment.

 ### Features ###
 - **[Router](#Router)**